Jægersborg Dyrehave: Ulvedalene

 Ulvedalene with Djævlebakken in the background.
 The many tents and constructions are part of the theatre production.

 Ulvedalene is Dyrehaven's hilliest area, formed during the last ice age.
 Djævlebakken, a popular sledging run is found in this part of the park.
 Ulvedalsteateret (Ulvedal theatre) staged performances for 39 years, starting in the summer of 1910 with Adam Gottlob Oehlenschläger's Hagbart and Signe.
 The idea to create a theater at this location was the brain-child of actor Adam Poulsen and producer Henrik Cavling.
 The architect Jens Ferdinand Willumsen created seats for about 4,000 viewers and 2,000 standing room, allowing for affordable tickets.
 The theatre survived up to 1949, and after a break of almost 50 years, the tradition was revived in 1996 by lead actress Birgitte Price with a production of Johan Ludvig Heiberg's Elverhøj, supported by the Royal Danish Theatre, Lyngby-Taarbæk Kommune and Kulturby'96.
 Since then there have been other productions, including Røde Orm in 2018.
 In 2020, a play based on J. R. R. Tolkien's The Hobbit was planned, but due to the COVID-19 pandemic, it was pushed to 2021.
 Performances are planned every two or three years.

 Von Langens Plantage

 This is the southernmost part of Dyrehaven and the most visited.

 Dyrehavsbakken

-Dyrehavsbakken (colloquially Bakken and literally in English "The Deer Park's Hill") is the world's oldest existing amusement park and still an immensely popular destination.
+Dyrehavsbakken (colloquially Bakken and literally in English "The Deer Park's Hill") is the world's oldest existing amusement park.